Groundbreaking held for new AGP plant

-Ag Processing Inc.’s new soybean crushing facility is set to open in 2025 and a groundbreaking ceremony was held May 17 at the Butler County Event Center in David City.
+Ag Processing Inc.’s new soybean crushing facility is set to open in 2025 and a groundbreaking ceremony was held May 17 at the Butler County Event Center in David City, not too far from Platte County.

 Ag Processing Inc. (AGP) announced in 2022 its plans to construct a facility capable of processing more than 50 million bushels of soybeans per year in David City.
 It will be located in the north part of town.